+GENERAL PERMIT: 14

-GENERAL PERMIT: 12 Application No.: SWT-2013-638
+Application No.: SWT-2013-639

-JOINT PUBLIC NOTICE U.S. ARMY CORPS OF ENGINEERS AND OKLAHOMA DEPARTMENT OF ENVIRONMENTAL QUALITY (ODEQ) (30-DAY COMMENT PERIOD)
+JOINT PUBLIC NOTICE U.S. ARMY CORPS OF ENGINEERS AND

+OKLAHOMA DEPARTMENT OF ENVIRONMENTAL QUALITY (ODEQ) (30-DAY COMMENT PERIOD)

-In accordance with Title 33 CFR 325.5(c), published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers, Tulsa District, proposes to reissue a General Permit (GP) for the construction, maintenance, repair, and protection of utility lines in Outstanding Resource Waters (ORW) and their watersheds and High Quality Waters (HQW) as identified and designated in Oklahoma Water Quality Standards (OWQS), OAC 785: Chapter 45, Appendix A. All ORW and HQW may be referred to as Critical Resource Waters (CRW) unless otherwise specified.
-This GP will be issued pursuant to Section 404 of the Clean Water Act (33 USC 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403).
+In accordance with Title 33 CFR 325.5(c), published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers, Tulsa District, proposes to reissue a General Permit (GP) for the construction of transportation crossings activities in Outstanding Resource Waters (ORW) and their watersheds and High Quality Waters (HQW) as identified and designated in Oklahoma Water Quality Standards (OWQS), OAC 785: Chapter 45, Appendix A. This GP will be issued pursuant to Section 404 of the Clean Water Act (33 USC 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403).